solutions for abnormal pap test in york

 You should also know that most HPV infections, even high-risk types, go away on their own without causing further health problems.
 However, if a high-risk HPV infection of cervical cells goes untreated for many years, the cells can become worse over time and lead to cervical cancer.
 That’s why it’s best to have regular Pap tests with Nurse Practitioner Donna.

-Discover comprehensive “gyn near me” at Apple Hill Gynecology.
+Discover comprehensive care from a gynecologist in York PA at Apple Hill Gynecology.

 Call (717) 741-0857 or use our Request an Appointment form.